 This Registration Document contains statements relating to the outlook and development of the Group.
 These statements are sometimes identified by the use of the future or conditional tense or terms of a forward-looking nature such as "consider", "envisage", "think", "have as an objective", "expect", "intend", "should", "aim to", "estimate", "believe", "desire", "could", or, where applicable, the negative form of these terms or any other variant or similar terminology.
-Such information is not historic data and should not be interpreted as a guarantee that the facts and data given will occur.
-Such information is based on data, assumptions and estimates that the Group considers reasonable.
-It is subject to change and may be modified by uncertainties, particularly those relating to the economic, financial, competitive and regulatory environment.
-Such information is mentioned in various sections of this Registration Document and contains data related to the intentions, estimates and objectives of the Group, particularly concerning the market in which it operates and its strategy, growth income, financial position, cash flows and forecasts.
+Such information is not historical data and must not be interpreted as a guarantee that the facts and data given will occur.
+Such information is based on data, assumptions and estimates that the Group deems reasonable.
+It is subject to change due to uncertainties, in particular with respect to the economic, financial, competitive and regulatory environment.
+Such information is mentioned in various sections of this Registration Document and contains data related to the intentions, estimates and objectives of the Group, particularly concerning the market in which it operates, its strategy, its growth income, its results, its financial position, its cash flows and its forecasts.
 The forward-looking information mentioned in this Registration Document is provided solely as of the date of this Registration Document.
 The Group operates in a constantly evolving competitive environment.
-It therefore cannot anticipate all the risks, uncertainties or other factors that could affect its business, their potential impact on its business or the extent to which the occurrence of a risk or combination of risks could have results materially different from those mentioned in any forward-looking statements, as none of this forward-looking information constitutes a guarantee of actual results.
+It is therefore impossible for the Group to anticipate all the risks, uncertainties or other factors that could affect its activities, their potential impact on its business or the extent to which the materialization of a risk or combination thereof could affect the results mentionned in any forward-looking information, as none of this forward-looking information constitutes a guarantee of actual results.